What is nonverbal communication: importance, types, and examples

 4. Physical space – Respecting boundaries

-When having a face-to-face interaction with your team member, decide the seat that is close to each other before you sit.
+When having a face-to-face interaction with your team member, decide the seat close to each other before you sit.
 Moving close or far away during a conversation will indicate that you are not interested in the conversation.
 Further, your team members may misjudge your intention.

 Note: When you sit or move too close to your team members, you would invade their personal space.
 Intruding boundaries would make your team members uncomfortable and insecure.